Inmate Manipulation in Corrections: How Inmates Get Ahead [Webinar]Guest Speaker Gary Cornelius

-Retired Lt.
-Gary Cornelius & Professor at George Mason University
+Retired Lieutenant & Professor at George Mason University

 Lieutenant Gary F. Cornelius retired in 2005 from the Fairfax County (VA) Office of the Sheriff, after serving over 27 years in the Fairfax County Adult Detention Center.
 He served as an officer in the United States Secret Service Uniform Division and as a police officer early on in his career before transitioning to Deputy Sheriff.